 Financial Assistance

-Manhattan College provides the maximum financial aid available to qualified students to make their attendance at Manhattan financially possible.
+Manhattan University provides the maximum financial aid available to qualified students to make their attendance at Manhattan financially possible.

-Meeting the complete costs of college requires a cooperative effort from several possible sources of funds: student and family, Manhattan College, state and federal government agencies, and independent sources of aid.
-Manhattan College attempts to meet a significant portion of need but is unable to meet full need due to financial limitations.
+Meeting the complete costs of university requires a cooperative effort from several possible sources of funds: student and family, Manhattan University, state and federal government agencies, and independent sources of aid.
+Manhattan University attempts to meet a significant portion of need but is unable to meet full need due to financial limitations.

 New Students